 My son has started self-weaning himself.
 He didn’t want to feed as often and as much as before.
 But a few weeks later, he most probably had a growth spurt, he wanted to be on my boob all the time.
 He was pulling me and wanted to nurse even though noting’s coming out.

-That’s how I knew that I don’t have enough milk for him anymore and realised how this happened.
+That’s how I knew that I don’t have enough milk for him anymore and realized how this happened.

 My biggest issue was that he was waking up 3 to 4 times per night (before that he was waking up only once or maybe twice per night).
 For some of you might sound silly, but I couldn’t handle it anymore.
 I wanted my sleeping hours back.